Coleus: sowing, planting and care

 A word from our expert

-Coleus, sometimes called “Coliole” or “Gypsy plant”, is one of the best annual plants with colourful foliage!
-Blue coleus, pink coleus or coleus with pink and green leaves (coleus ‘Kong’, ‘Rainbow’ or ‘Arc-en-ciel’), they will continue to surprise you from early summer until the first frosts.
+Coleus, sometimes called “Coliole” or “Gypsy plant” is one of the best annuals for colourful foliage!
+Blue coleus, pink coleus or coleus with pink and green leaves (coleus ‘Kong’, ‘Rainbow’ or ‘Arc-en-ciel’), they will continue to surprise you, from early summer until the frosts.

-Alongside coleus forskohlii or barbatus, widely used in Ayurvedic medicine for medicinal properties, our nurseries mainly feature Solenostemon scutellarioides (syn.
-Coleus blumei), a species that has given rise to many varieties offering an unlimited choice of colours: solid or variegated, bi- or tricoloured, ranging from lime green to yellow, through rust to almost black-purple.
+Alongside coleus forskohlii or barbatus, widely used in Ayurvedic medicine for its medicinal properties, our nurseries mainly grow Solenostemon scutellarioides (syn.
+Coleus blumei), a species that has given rise to numerous varieties offering an unlimited choice of colours: plain or variegated, bicoloured or tricoloured, ranging from anise green to yellow, through rust to almost black-purple.

-From sowing coleus seeds to planting our coleus plug plants, you will learn everything about this easy-to-grow annual plant.
+From sowing coleus seeds to planting our coleus plug plants, learn all about this easy-to-grow annual.

-As comfortable in a pot as in open ground, indoors as outdoors, discover coleus, this versatile annual plant capable of creating beautiful displays throughout the season, without relying on flowering!
+Equally at ease in pots or in open ground, indoors or outdoors, discover coleus, this versatile annual plant capable of creating beautiful displays throughout the season, without relying on flowering!

 coleus